dataiku/dataiku-contrib/time-series-forecast/README.md

 - The object to predict is the future of one of these time series.

 ## Installation Notes

 The plugin can be installed from the Plugin Store in DSS "Administration > Plugins > Store".
 You can also check its development branch ["time-series-forecast"](https://github.com/dataiku/dataiku-contrib/tree/time-series-forecast/time-series-forecast) on the [dataiku-contrib](https://github.com/dataiku/dataiku-contrib) git repo.

 Note that the plugin uses an R code environment so R must be installed and integrated with Dataiku on your machine (version 3.5.0 or above).

-You may encounter issues with the installation of the RStan package in the code environment on some operating systems .
+You may encounter issues with the installation of the RStan package in the code environment on some operating systems.
 RStan has some system-level dependencies (C++) that may require additional setup.
 In this case, please see the [RStan Getting Started](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) wiki.

+## Changelog

+**Version 0.0.2 "alpha 2" (2019-03)**

+* Multivariate Forecasting: Added support of external regressors for Neural Network, Prophet and ARIMA models (requires availability of future values of regressors when forecasting).

+**Version 0.0.1 "alpha 1" (2019-01)**

+* Initial release
+* First pipeline for univariate forecasting of hourly to yearly time series

+## Roadmap

+- Evaluation recipe:
+     * For cross-validation strategy: error metrics at each step within the horizon
+- Prediction recipe:
+     * Add ability to get multiple model forecasts at the same time for ensembling
+     * Fan plot of confidence intervals within the horizon

 ## How To Use